Gajol/IT-Notes/Notes/Workday/Observability.md

 Why observability (general)
 - microservices and distributed architectures (high, low, cds, ...)
 - separte codes bases (e.g, our high and low side code)

+## Concept
+While industry observability involves vendor selection etc, the main concept that HR Mod must consider due to the distributed nature of business processes and applications is:
+- application owners manager their own metrics  [ do not repeat the SA* application problem]
+- observability on batch-processing, events, etc .. *?? need better concept??*

 # 3 Pillars ++
 pillars of observability: [these pillars must be challenged](https://www.infoq.com/news/2019/02/rethinking-observability/)